nasa/cumulus-dashboard/README.md

 you should be able to verify access to the local Cumulus API at http://localhost:5001/token

-Then you can run the dashboard locally (without docker) `[HIDE_PDR=false SHOW_DISTRIBUTION_API_METRICS=true ESROOT=http://example.com APIROOT=http://localhost:5001] npm run serve` and open cypress tests `npm run cypress`.
+Then you can run the dashboard locally (without Docker) `[HIDE_PDR=false SHOW_DISTRIBUTION_API_METRICS=true ESROOT=http://example.com APIROOT=http://localhost:5001] npm run serve` and open cypress tests `npm run cypress`.

-The docker compose stack also includes a command to let a developer start all development containers with a single command.
+The Docker compose stack also includes a command to let a developer start all development containers with a single command.

 Bring up and down the entire stack (the localAPI and the dashboard) with:
 ```bash